Antolius/deployments-and-disasters/roles.md

 ## Backend developer

-They should receive any info related to he architecture of the backend components of the system.
+They should receive any info related to the architecture of the backend components of the system.
 This could include individual microservices, messaging / queueing solutions, databse details, etc.

 Their tools proficiency includes:

-* Language used to writhe the microservices
+* Language used to write the microservices
 * Management skills of used messaging / queueing  solutions
-* SQL and other used DB technologies (line no-sql)
+* SQL and other used DB technologies (like no-sql)
 * Graylog / Kibana or other logging solution

 ## SRE